CM --aws Amazon Web Services

 Still a long time fan of iTerm2.app on MacOS.

-CM is also a fan of Linux desktop systems featuring multi-monitor displays, Filco keyboards with Cherry MX switches and the Logitech Trackman Marble Mouse.
+CM is also a fan of Linux desktop systems featuring multi-monitor displays, mechanical keyboards with Cherry MX switches and the original versions of Logitech Trackman Marble Mouse.

 CM has grown more interested in ARM64 Architecture recently, and is still evalutaing how this may be useful in the data center.